IPad kid: History

 Partially due to the COVID-19 pandemic, shifts towards online education and lockdowns caused an increase in electronic usage in young children.
 Changes in parenting and access to technology also influenced such usage.
-In 2023, videos depicting so-called "iPad kids" began trending on TikTok, a social media platform.
-Videos describing or depicting said children quickly became viral, earning millions of views.
+In 2023, videos depicting "iPad kids" began trending on social media platforms such as TikTok.
+Videos describing or depicting said children quickly became viral, receiving millions of views.

+In 2025, Los Angeles school districts faced criticism from parents due to many schools requiring iPads and Chromebooks to complete schoolwork.
+These parents did not want their children using iPads with one parent stating, "You’re basically giving them [the kids] drugs."
+Another parent stated that her son would urinate in his pants and his pediatrician stated this was due to overstimulation interfering with his ability to notice normal bodily signals.